What is XUMO and is it free?

 Q: Can I download content from XUMO?

-A: No, XUMO does not currently offer the option to download content for offline viewing.
-Users can only stream content while connected to the internet.
+A: No, XUMO does not currently offer a download feature.
+Users can only stream content online.

 Q: Are there any parental controls on XUMO?

-A: Yes, XUMO provides parental control features that allow users to restrict access to certain content based on ratings.
-This ensures a safer viewing experience for families.
+A: Yes, XUMO provides parental control options to restrict access to certain content based on age ratings.